originalanon/JavaWork/README.md

-# LightBlocks
+# Java Work
-A project from school -- see README for contributions
+A list of Java work from college